jcollard/ChessAppDevlog/README.md

 program was continuing to produce the same output.

-The majority of the locally defined functions could be easily extracted via a cut, paste, and adding the `static` keyword in front of it.
+The majority of the locally defined functions could be easily extracted via a cut, paste, and adding the `static` keyword to the signature.

-In a few instances, there were local variables that were being used across multiple functions.
-This forced me to also extract them as `static` variables, which made me feel a bit dirty.
+In a few instances, there were local variables that were being used within and between multiple functions.
+This forced me to extract them as `static` variables, which made me feel a bit dirty.
 But, I kept a note in the back of my mind that they would be temporary and I would eventually remove them.

 Here were the methods and variables that were straight forward to extract: